LeahBriscoe/leahbriscoe.github.io/_pages/about.md

   - /about.html
 ---

-I hope to share things I've learned in the process of working with microbiome data.
+I am currently a graduate student in the UCLA Bioinformatics Interdepartmental Program.
+I am working on creating statistical methods for analyzing microbial populations.